bambys/dms-api/README.md

 spring.datasource.password=

 Initial SQL scripts are saved in the root folder "SQL Scripts" of the project.
 They have to be run in following order then:
-1. create_db.sql - in only craete the DMS database
+1. create_db.sql - in only create the DMS database
 2. schema.sql - creates tables + keys
 3. data.sql - insert data to DB tables